- This can sometimes be a lifesaver, especially when you don't have any available Wi-Fi sources.

 Anybody who doesn’t have the right network credentials will not be able to access the hotspot.

-Also, make sure that you can remember that password, or simply write it down somewhere safe to ensure that you can always get access to the hotspot without any issues.
+Also, make sure that you can remember that password, or simply write it somewhere safe to ensure you can always access the hotspot without any issues.

 How can I create a mobile hotspot on Windows 11?

 You can easily create and configure a mobile hotspot on your PC device through the Network & internet settings.
 In just a few clicks you can choose a name and password for your hotspot, then you can connect to it using another device.

 1. Click the Windows icon from the taskbar.

 2. Choose the Settings button from the menu.